 Things to Remember

-- Exercise grace, understanding and patience
+- Exercise grace, understanding, and patience

-- Your LDR status is NOT permanent
+- Long-distance status is not permanent

 1. Stay Busy